-- PII should be shared only on a need-to-know basis.12 - Distribution of PII should only be done when authorized by written consent. - Discussions of PII over the phone should be done only after confirming the person is authorized to do so. - Pll should not be included in voice messages on any communications mean. - Pll should not be discussed in public or shared spaces where unauthorized persons can overhear. - Meetings where PII will be discussed should be held in secure spaces.
+- PII should be shared only on a need-to-know basis.19 - Distribution of PII should only be done when authorized by written consent. - Discussions of PII over the phone should be done only after confirming the person is authorized to do so and is informed that the discussion will include Sensitive PII. - PII shall not be included in voice messages on any communications mean. - PII should not be discussed in public or shared spaces where unauthorized persons can overhear. - Meetings where PII will be discussed should be held in secure spaces. - Minutes on these notes should be treated as confidential when they contain PII.20 - Records of the date, time, place, subject, chairperson, and attendees at any meeting involving Sensitive PII shall be maintained.21 - Records containing individual's Sensitive PII shall not be removed from facilities where the information is authorized to be stored and used, unless approval is first obtained from a supervisor.22 - Interoffice or translucent envelopes shall not be used to mail Sensitive PII.
+Instead, sealable opaque envelopes should be used. - When using the U.S. Postal Service to deliver Sensitive PII, documents shall be double-wrapped (using two envelopes, one inside the other) and mark only the